nineinchnick/yii-nfy/README.md

 * Major refactoring to provide a generic queue component with improved interface.
 * Rerwritten message filtering and subscription delivery.
-* Support for locking messages with a timeout.
+* Support for reserving messages with a timeout.
 * Basic CRUD to manage/debug queues or use as a simple messanger interface.

 ### 0.6.5 - 2013-08-20